infinum/qa-handbook/Testing/Testing - Battery Usage.md

 ### Enabled USB Debugging + Debug build

 1. USB debugging (found under "Developer options") set to "ON".
-2. "Allow USB debugging" prompt set to "OK" and "Always allow from this computer" checked (This prompt shows up when the phone is connected to a computer for the first time).
+2. "Allow USB debugging" prompt set to "OK" and "Always allow from this computer" checked (this prompt shows up when the phone is connected to a computer for the first time).
-3. Debug build of the app you plan to monitor (kindly ask your developer to make one for you).
+3. Installed _debug_ build of the app you plan to monitor (kindly ask your developer to make one for you).
 In case your device is rooted, you can monitor any build.

 ## Steps: